The Watermelon Woman: Critical response

 Critical reviews of the film were generally positive.
 Stephen Holden of The New York Times called the film "both stimulating and funny".
 He praised Dunye for her "talent and open-heartedness" and enjoyed the film's moments of comedy.
 He said that the film "lets you find your own way to its central message about cultural history and the invisibility of those shunted to the margins."
 Writing for the San Francisco Chronicle, Ruthie Stein had a similar opinion to Holden, writing that, despite the seriousness of the film's topics, it "never takes itself too seriously."
 She praised Dunye's "engaging personality" and said that she "has infused [the film] with a lightness that seems to match her spirit."
 The Advocates Anne Stockwell wrote that "this rollicking, sexy movie never gets self-important."
 She praised the "footage" of Fae Richards and Zoe Leonard's work on the photo archive of the fictional actress as "one of the film's joys".

 Emanuel Levy rated the film as a "B", writing that it was "only a matter of time before a woman of color made a lesbian film."
 He said that while "[p]oking fun at various sacred cows in American culture", it "makes statements about the power of narrative and the ownership of history."
 In a review for The Austin Chronicle, Marjorie Baumgarten called the film "smart, sexy [...] funny, historically aware, and stunningly contemporary."
 Kevin Thomas, writing for the Los Angeles Times, called the film a "wry and exhilarating comedy, at once romantic and sharply observant."

 To celebrate the 30th anniversary of the Teddy Awards, the film was selected to be shown at the 66th Berlin International Film Festival in February 2016.

-The film was acquired by the Museum of Modern Art in 2016 as part of its film collection.
-On Rotten Tomatoes, it holds a rating of 92% from 59 reviews.
+In 2016, a print of The Watermelon Woman was acquired by the Museum of Modern Art (MoMA) as part of its film collection.
+On review aggregator website Rotten Tomatoes, the film holds a score of 92% from 63 reviews, with an average rating of 7.2/10.
 The site's consensus states, "An auspicious debut for writer-director Cheryl Dunye, The Watermelon Woman tells a fresh story in wittily irreverent style."
+On Metacritic, the film holds a weighted average score of 74 out of 100 based on 11 reviews, indicating "generally favorable reviews".